 For fungal growth tests, the experimental design was randomised with 15 plates / strain.
 Diameter measurements were subject to ANOVA followed by two-sided Student's t-test to compare the two independents mutant strains (PH-1∆FgRALF (1) and (8)) with FgPH-1 WT.

-Graphic visualizations were done using ggplot2 (Wickham, 2009) package in R.
+Graphic visualisations were done using the ggplot2 (Wickham, 2009) package in R.

 Results